xemantic/claudine/README.md

 ## Inspirations

-Claudine is not a common name, however I have a pleasure of working with [Claudine Chen](https://mingness.github.io/), a friend, and co-founder of [Prachtsaal](https://prachtsaal.berlin/), our non-profit art cooperative from Berlin.
+Claudine is not a common name, however, I have a pleasure of working with [Claudine Chen](https://mingness.github.io/), a friend, and co-founder of [Prachtsaal](https://prachtsaal.berlin/), our non-profit art cooperative from Berlin.
 Claudine is an artist, scientist, programmer, and creative coder based in Dublin and Berlin.
 I remember introducing Claudine to Claude for the first time, when she was working for the [Processing Foundation](https://processingfoundation.org/) on the
 [project simplifying the workflow for processing libraries, tools, and modes](https://processingfoundation.org/grants/pr05-grantees).

 The [Claude](https://claude.ai/) itself is the first LLM which gave me goosebumps,